-Beach vacations are wonderful—the sun, the sand, and the beautiful rolling waves.
-Many people that plan a vacation to the ocean have rarely (if ever) swam in one.
-They head to the beaches filled with tourists and assume that these are safe places to swim.
-Or maybe they find a beautiful secluded beach and jump into the inviting waters.
+Thousands of people travel to the ocean for vacation and many have rarely (if ever) swam in one.
+They choose beaches that are filled with tourists and assume that these must be safe places to swim — or they find a beautiful secluded beach and jump into the inviting waters.

 Do some research in advance.
 Find out what the water conditions are and the type of coastline.
 Check out some travel guides.
 If you are planning on enjoying some water activities, find out if the conditions are conducive to those types of activities.
 Are the shores rocky or sandy?
 Are there strong currents, or is it relatively calm?
 Are the waters known for having dangerous rip currents?
 Are there lifeguards on dut

 Find out what the estimated times are for high tide and low tides.
-Use the buddy system when swimming.
-If you are unfamiliar with the water, it is best to find a beach with lifeguards.
+Use the buddy system when swimming, and if you are unfamiliar with the water, it is best to find a beach with lifeguards.

-- Conditions of the currents and waves can change quickly in the ocean or large lakes like the Great Lakes.
-Be cautious when swimming during high tide and low tide, especially if you are unfamiliar with the ocean.
-To give you an idea, several of us were sitting on a beach (quite a distance from the water’s edge), when suddenly we were surrounded by waves.
-Everyone on the beach was scrambling to grab their personal belongings…that were now sweeping out to sea with the tide.
-There was no warning—one minute the waves were along the shoreline, and the next they were engulfing the beach.
+Several of us were sitting on a beach (quite a distance from the water’s edge) when suddenly we were surrounded by waves.
+Everyone on the beach was scrambling to grab their personal belongings that were now sweeping out to sea with the tide.
+There was no warning.
+One minute the waves were along the shoreline and the next they were engulfing the beach.

 Always check for posted warning signs on the beach or beach warning flags.